 On the following Saturday, Battlefield visited Hampden Park.
 The match did not capture the imagination of the public and there was only a meagre attendance.
 Queen's Park won 8-2.
 The Spiders' goalscorers varied from report to report but The Scottish Referee went for Lambie (4), Henderson (2), Gillespie and McFarlane.
 Anderson and Marshall replied for Battlefield.

 A week later, on Saturday 20 October, Queen's Park met leading English club Sunderland at Hampden Park.
 The wet and windy weather restricted the crowd to around the 5,000 mark.
 The game was a nightmare for the Spiders and a personal disaster for goalkeeper Andrew Baird who was at fault for four of the goals in an 8-1 defeat.
 The visitors were 5-0 ahead after only 35 minutes, with goals from Jimmy Hannah (2), Hughie Wilson, Andrew McCreadie and Jimmy Millar.
 Bob McColl pulled a goal back before half-time.
 Queen's Park had the strong breeze in their favour in the second half.
 A fightback was anticipated but did not materialise.
 Sunderland scored a further three goals through Tom Hyslop (2) and John Harvey.
 It had been an excellent performance by the visitors but the Spiders' display, as described by the Glasgow Herald, was "a miserable show" and "an appalling indictment of the Q.P."
-On the same afternoon in Kirkcaldy, Glasgow drew 3-3 with East of Scotland.
+On the same afternoon in Kirkcaldy, Glasgow drew 3-3 with East of Scotland (minus Edinburgh).
 Tom Robertson played for the Glasgow side.

 In the aftermath of the Sunderland defeat, The Scottish Referee commented on the "... indifference of some of the amateurs/they will not train/altogether a very ticklish company to manage."
+The humiliation at the hands of Sunderland raised the question of whether Queen's Park should consider bringing in some professional players.
+Scottish Sport believed that a number of prominent members of the club had been considering the pros and cons of professional help "at the present serious juncture of affairs", but had decided to remain purely amateur.

 On Saturday 27 October, Queen's Park had the opportunity to redeem themselves when they made the short trip to Cathkin Park to play Third Lanark.
 It was clear that the Spiders' fans were none too happy about the previous week's humiliation.
 The team was greeted with stony silence as they took the field at Cathkin.
 There were a number of changes in the Queen's Park line-up, including the introduction of Kenny Anderson from Battlefield in goal.
 The changes worked well and Queen's performed extremely well in a fine game of football before a 6,000 strong crowd.
 Willie Lambie gave the Spiders a 1-0 interval lead but Willie Johnstone equalised after the break.
 It was end to end stuff in the last 15 minutes and Queen's got the winner with two minutes to go.
 The scorer is unclear.
 The Glasgow Herald went for Tommy Waddell, while the North British Daily Mail opted for George McGowan.
+Scottish Sport explained that a long Waddell shot was deflected in off McGowan's foot.

-On the first Saturday in November, Queen's Park met Stoke at Hampden Park before a crowd of around 3,000.
+On the first Saturday in November, Queen's Park met an understrength Stoke side at Hampden Park before a crowd of around 3,000.
 Queen's were on the attack from the outset and took the lead through George McGowan from a Stewart free kick.
 The lead was doubled when Bob McColl was first to react after the Stoke 'keeper parried a Waddell shot.
 After the break, the lead was extended to 3-0.
 Queen's were awarded a free kick ten yards from goal.
 John Gillespie slipped the ball to Willie Lambie who fired home.
 The visitors then had a good spell and pulled a goal back with a fine Dixon strike.
 Just on time, Willie Lambie restored the Spiders' three goal advantage from an Andy Stewart pass.

 Bob McColl